Use Azure AD authentication to access the Azure Media Services API with REST

 Some readers might ask: Where is the refresh token?
 Why not use a refresh token here?

 The purpose of a refresh token is not to refresh an access token.
-Instead, it is designed to bypass end-user authentication or user intervention and still get a valid access token when an earlier token expires.
+It is designed to bypass end-user authentication and still get a valid access token when an earlier token expires.
 A better name for a refresh token might be something like "bypass user re-sign-in token."

 If you use the OAuth 2.0 authorization grant flow (username and password, acting on behalf of a user), a refresh token helps you get a renewed access token without requesting user intervention.
-However, for the OAuth 2.0 client credentials grant flow that we describe in this article, the client acts on its own behalf.
-You don't need user intervention at all, and the authorization server doesn't need to (and won't) give you a refresh token.
+However, for the OAuth 2.0 client credentials grant flow that is described in this article, the client acts on its own behalf.
+You don't need user intervention at all, and the authorization server doesn't need to give you a refresh token.
 If you debug the GetUrlEncodedJWT method, you notice that the response from the token endpoint has an access token, but no refresh token.

 Get started with uploading files to your account.